istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

         host: httpbin.org
 {{< /text >}}

-In this example, the gateway is terminating TLS while the virtual service is using TLS based routing.
+In this example, the gateway is terminating TLS while the virtual service is using TLS based routing(Because the `tls.mode` configuration of the gateway is `SIMPLE`, not `PASSTHROUGH`).
+The behavior of calculating routing rules occurs after the gateway terminates TLS, so TLS routing rule will be invalid.

-The TLS route rules will have no effect since the TLS is already terminated when the route rules are evaluated.
+> More specifically, the TLS protocol is configured in VirtualService, and the actual HTTP protocol sent from the gateway
+> is (after TLS termination).

 With this misconfiguration, you will end up getting 404 responses because the requests will be sent to HTTP routing but there are no HTTP routes configured.